konfirmed/konfirmed/README.md

 Not everything I build is for engineers.

 - 🇨🇦 [Nigerians.ca](https://nigerians.ca) — infrastructure for diaspora connection and commerce
-- 🇳🇬 Civic.ng (in progress) — systems for civic understanding and governance simulation
+- 🇳🇬 [Civic.ng](https://civic.ng) — systems for civic understanding and governance simulation

 These are long-term plays: **distribution, trust, and influence**